 “Theaturtle was established in 1999 to create essential, ecstatic theatre that touches the earth and ignites the soul.
 Its name is derived from stories told in both Indigenous and Jewish traditions that the world sits on the back of a turtle.
-We develop work slowly and carefully, plodding like a turtle.
-Then we glide into national and international waters to share our Canadian-made, physically and musically robust theatre.”
+We develop locally-based work with intention and passion, then glide into national and international waters to share our physically and musically robust theatre.”

 Theaturtle began in 1999 when Adam Nashman’s The Song, featuring Alon Nashman and Deborah Hay, was hailed as “…a tribute to the possibilities of the human body and human imagination” (National Post).
 In 2000 at the Toronto Fringe and later with Theatre Direct, Wajdi Mouawad’s Alphonse was called “A One-Man Wonder” (Toronto Star) and “A Runaway Theatrical Success” (Globe and Mail).
 Alphonse has toured to the Edinburgh Fringe and South Africa’s National Arts Festival and most recently to parks in Ontario featuring Gabe Maharjan or Kaleb Alexander.
 In 2005, Alon Nashman and Mark Cassidy of Threshold Theatre developed Kafka and Son, based on a letter Franz Kafka wrote to his father.
 The play toured with acclaim across Canada in 2007, winning Best In Fest at many Fringe Festivals.
 Kafka and Son has travelled internationally to the National Theatre of Iceland, thrice to the Edinburgh Fringe and throughout Europe, garnering awards for Outstanding Performance at the Prague Fringe and Germany’s Thespis Festival.
 In 2017 Kafka and Son was showcased at New York’s Soho Playhouse.
 In 2006, The Snow Queen, scored by Canadian composer Patrick Cardy for string quartet and storyteller, was realized as a theatre/music/video production at The Banff Centre for Arts and Creativity.
 The Snow Queen has toured to theatre and music venues across Canada and was nominated for Dora Awards for Outstanding Production and Performance.
 In 2009, Alon directed a workshop production of Noah’s Great Rainbow by Sam Chaiton featuring music by Mighty Popo, Waleed Abdulhamid and David Buchbinder, which investigates the shared experience of survivors of the Holocaust and the Rwandan Genocide.
 Theaturtle tours the celebrated 2012 Stratford Festival production of Hirsch, created by Alon Nashman and Paul Thompson, about legendary Canadian director John Hirsch, which was praised by the New York Times and Dame Maggie Smith.
 Hirsch was presented by the Royal Manitoba Theatre Centre, Uno Festival, in Edinburgh, and at festivals in Makhanda and Johannesburg.
 Recent projects include Charlotte: A Tri-Coloured Play with Music, an international collaboration based on the remarkable life and artwork of Charlotte Salomon, which premiered in 2017 at Toronto’s Luminato Festival and travelled to festivals in Taipei City, Tel Aviv, Kyiv, and to the Czech National Opera.